shoppertrail/shoppertrail-uat-guide/README.md

    - The Trail Perk Created screen should let you know if it is a General or Store Specific Trail Perk.
 How much it's worth and the QR image itself.
    - Navigate to "Nav" > "My Trail Perks" (you may need to refresh the page if "My Trail Perks" is not listed)
    - Verify that your newly created Trail Perk is listed.
+   - Note: When you create a Trail Perk, this is now ready to be redeemed and goes to your "Locked-in Points" user dashboad total.
 3. **Expected:** Points credit succeeds once, further attempts yield an error message.

 </details>